csteinmetz1/pyloudnorm/README.md

 Implementation of [ITU-R BS.1770-4](https://www.itu.int/dms_pubrec/itu-r/rec/bs/R-REC-BS.1770-4-201510-I!!PDF-E.pdf). <br/>
 Allows control over gating block size and frequency weighting filters for additional control.

+For full details on the implementation see our [paper](https://csteinmetz1.github.io/pyloudnorm-eval/paper/pyloudnorm_preprint.pdf).

 ## Installation
 You can install with pip as follows
 ```